 The principles governing atoms and elements aren't confined to textbooks and laboratories; they're actively shaping our world in numerous ways:

-• Medicine: Targeted drug delivery systems utilize the specific interactions between molecules and cells, leveraging atomic-level understanding to fight diseases.
+- Medicine: Targeted drug delivery systems work with the specific interactions between molecules and cells, leveraging atomic-level understanding to fight diseases.
 Medical imaging techniques like MRI rely on the properties of atomic nuclei to visualize internal organs.

 Common Misconceptions